Here are a list of some common questions about OCTs. For a beginner's guide to OCTs check the What is an OCT? page.

 In each round of the tournament you will be matched with another participant and their character.
 Both contestants then draw a comic (or write a story/whatever is allowed in that specific OCT) where their characters interact or fight.

 Hosting can be very different to competing but can be just as rewarding!
-It can be difficult, and having some knowledge of how OCTs are run will help when constructing your own and finding judges.
+It can be difficult, and having some knowledge of how OCTs are run will help when constructing your own and along with finding judges.

 Make sure to have clear presentation.
 Making information about your tournament easy to find will help potential competitors see if they're interested, and help with keeping things organised.